-In this chapter, you will learn about classes and objects in Python.
+In this chapter, you will learn to create repeatable and organized code using classes and objects in Python.

-Python is an object-oriented programming language.
-Python focuses on entities known as objects unlike functions in procedure-oriented programming languages.
+Since Python is an object-oriented programming language, it focuses on entities known as ‘objects’.

-A class creates a new type of object, allowing you to create new instances of that object type.
+The class acts as a blueprint for the object and it also allows us to create multiple instances of the object type.
 Each class instance can have attributes and methods to maintain and modify its state, respectively.